SweetPotatoImprov/StatTools/GoodDataPractices/README.md

 * When you use different programs each with several steps, you need to manipulate the data to use it with different programs, and you need to save processed data for intermediate steps.
 While doing so, you increase the chances of committing mistakes.
 * It is very difficult to document your data analysis procedures when using a menu-driven program.
 When using a command-driven program, your code for analysis is the analysis documentation itself.
 * If you use menu-driven programs and commit a mistake, because you most probably don't have a precise documentation of your analysis, you could never realize that you commited a mistake.
 * If you use menu-driven programs, you have to save all the outputs of your analysis.
-Hence you end up with a lot of files with intermediate and final results.
+Hence, you end up with a lot of files with intermediate and final results.
 In a few days (in some cases even in a few hours or minutes) you will loose track of what you did and how you did it.
 * If you realize that there was something wrong with the raw data, then you need to do everything again.
 Typically, you will need to do all the analysis several times, and this is very time consuming.
 * With a command-driven program you don't need to save the intermediate or final results, just the file with the code.
 If something happened with the raw data you only need to run the code again.
 It saves a lot of time and prevents errors.